 - The aroma circulating through the house during the brew process.

 - Cares not if you’re in a rush.

 - More cleanup than with some other methods.

 Coffee makers have come a long way in the past 2 centuries and ongoing refinements ensure the various coffee making machines will continue to produce a higher grade, more enjoyable product going forward for the millions of coffee buffs the world over.
-Whether you require a machine that’ll make the perfect father’s day gift, or one that you hope will propel your business by offering amazing coffee, there’s bound to be one available that caters to your needs.
+Whether you require a machine that’ll make the perfect gift for your man, or one that you hope will propel your business by offering amazing coffee, there’s bound to be one available that caters to your needs.
 Which one will be right for you however, will depend on your schedule, budget, personal preferences and requirements.